 The purpose of the radio show was to help students prepare for an upcoming video presentation assessment where they are required to discuss topical issues in the media relating to race ethnicity and culture.

 I felt that by taking part in the development of the radio programme, students would have to go through the process of unpacking complex issues using specific examples, drawing on critical theories and articulating problems from an informed position.
 Ray and Stacey were very polished in their responses to Rebecca but I feel the whole class did extremely well and benefitted from the experience.

-The innovation and implementation of social justice pedagogy at BU, has evolved from specialist consultancy work I have been involved in with Aisha Richards, the Founder and Director of Shades of Noir.
 I’m glad that I had the opportunity to showcase what social justice pedagogy looks like and its potential for contributing to social change – hopefully this will encourage more lecturers to embed it into their teaching.

 Students nominated me for a ‘You’re Brilliant’ award, which was presented to me in March 2017 – for Media Inequality and its contribution to social change!